anxiety-management

 Increased Self-Awareness

-Inner child work encourages individuals to explore their feelings and thoughts, leading to greater self-awareness.
-Understanding the origins of their emotions can empower individuals to make healthier choices.
+Inner child work encourages individuals to explore the origins of their feelings and thoughts, leading to greater self-awareness.
+Understanding that certain triggers—like criticism or rejection—activate the inner child’s wounds can empower people to pause before reacting, choosing healthier responses.
+This metacognitive skill is a cornerstone of emotional intelligence and resilience.

 Improved Relationships